 When the deadline hits, I’ll do a final count and then take care of #26 – donating to a charity for each item I missed.

 I’ve been thinking of changing from the Fidelity debit card I have to a similar credit card with cash back.
 I’m worried about possibly losing my debit card and having money hijacked out of my account.
 Should I make the switch?

 If the debit card has a Visa or MasterCard logo attached to it, it affords the same protections as credit cards of the same type.
 Most of the horror stories floating around out there concerning debit card fraud occurred in the early days of such debit cards before Visa and MasterCard had extended such protections to the cards.
 However, you should always use your debit card as a credit card when making purchases.
 Tell the retailer and sign the receipt – don’t use your PIN, ever.

 If you are uncertain exactly what protections you have, check out your bank’s web site – in this case, Fidelity.

 That being said, no matter what card you’re using, you still need to be vigilant.
 Keep an eye on your account and make sure you know exactly what every charge is.
 The second you see a charge you don’t know, call your bank.

-My view is that, all things being equal, a credit card is a bit safer than a debit card.
+My view is that, all things being equal, cash back credit cards are a bit safer than debit cards.
 For example, MasterCard’s liability statement clearely states: “Zero Liability does not apply to MasterCard cards if a PIN for a debit transaction is used for the unauthorized purchase.”